After reading my last article, financial analyst job description, many readers got in touch with me through email.

 As per Accounting Principles' study, the most 'in-demand' entry-level finance job is:

-Become a Certified Financial Modeler and Make a Career in Finance
+Become a Certified Financial Modeler in Just 8 Weeks!

 • Learn Wall Street Skills